DJI Phantom 3 Cinema Series - Shutter Collection

 - AirFrame™ construction: featherlight design for smooth gimbal operation

-- Shutter Collection includes an ND16 filter, ND32 filter, and ND64 filter
+- Shutter Collection includes ND16, ND32 and ND64 filters

 - Special edition anodized frame color